 Turkey: 25 soldiers hurt by exploding ordnance, 7 missing

-ANKARA, Turkey (AP) — Turkey's Defense Ministry says 25 soldiers were injured while seven others are unaccounted for in an accident during the firing of heavy weapon ordnance.
+ANKARA, Turkey (AP) — At least 25 soldiers were injured while seven others were unaccounted following an accident during the firing of heavy weapon ordnance, Turkey's Defense Ministry said Friday.

 View Comments